Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Related Work and Preliminaries

 and, for simplicity, we set the bias terms in the layers to zero.
 We consider an original input ${\vx_0}^T= [0, 1]$ and an $\ell_\infty$ $\varepsilon=2$ perturbation around it, thus obtaining a perturbation region $\mathcal{C}=[[-2,2], [-1,3]]$.

 By propagating these intervals through the DNN, we obtain the interval $[-56, 32]$ as the output reachable set.
-Given the reasonable size of the neural network, before computing the linear lower and upper bounds using \texttt{LiRPA}, we employed mixed integer programming (MIP) \cite{MIP} solution to compute the true min and max of the function, respectively, which correspond to $[-33.0, 18.89]$, highlighted in green in Fig. \ref{fig:toyDNN}.
+Given the reasonable size of the neural network, before computing the linear lower and upper bounds using \texttt{LiRPA}, we employed the sound and complete MIP \citep{MIP} solver to compute the true min and max of the function, respectively, which correspond to $[-33, 18.89]$, highlighted in green in Fig. \ref{fig:toyDNN}.

-To compute the lower and upper bounds using CROWN \cite{crown}, we employ LiRPA's backward computation strategy.
+To compute the lower and upper bounds using CROWN \citep{crown}, we employ LiRPA's backward computation strategy.
 To this end, it is helpful to represent the neural network as reported in Fig. \ref{fig:alternativeDNN}.

 We note that $\hat{\vz}^{(2)}$ and $\hat{\vz}^{(1)}$ contain non-linear activation functions (ReLU), and we have to linearize them to keep the linear relationship between the output and these hidden layers.
 To this end, we create $2 \times \#$ReLU layers (for the lower and upper bound, respectively) diagonal matrices $\underline{\mD}^{(2)},\overline{\mD}^{(2)}, \underline{\mD}^{(1)}, \overline{\mD}^{(1)}$ and bias vectors $\underline{\vb}^{(2)}, \overline{\vb}^{(2)}, \underline{\vb}^{(1)}, \overline{\vb}^{(1)}$ reflecting the impact of each ReLU nodes on the final output.
-We report for simplicity here the original definition provided in \cite{crown} (a similar definition is applied to compute the $i$-th layer $\overline{\mD}^{(i)}$ and $\overline{\vb}^{(i)}$):
+We report for simplicity here the original definition provided in \citep{crown} (a similar definition is applied to compute the $i$-th layer $\overline{\mD}^{(i)}$ and $\overline{\vb}^{(i)}$):

 In the following, for simplicity, we always set $\alpha_j=0$.
 After defining the $i$-th diagonal matrix, we can compute the $i$-th layer relaxation with respect to the output as $\underline{\mA}^{(i)} = \underline{\mA}^{(i+1)} \underline{\mD}^{(i)} \mW^{(i)}$ and similarly for the $\overline{\mA}^{(i)}$.
 In the beginning, we set $\underline{\mA}^{(4)}=\overline{\mA}^{(4)}=I$ and $\underline{\mA}^{(3)}=\overline{\mA}^{(3)}={\vw^{(3)}}^T$ and write starting from right to left (backward computation)\footnote{We report the lower bound version but for the upper we have similar consideration with the reversed inequality.}